beproactivegr/network-scanner/README.md

 You can run network-scanner either by executing the Python3 script through the Python3 interpreter or by executing one of the binary files.

-To use network-scanner you need to have nmap installed in your system.
+To use network-scanner you need to have nmap installed on your system.

 * [Download Nmap](https://nmap.org/download)